cfpb/hmda-platform/Documents/API.md

   * This header will contain the comma-separated list of institution IDs that the user is authorized to view.
-* For requests to institution-specific paths, such as `/institutions/<institution>` and `/institutions/<institution>/summary` (any endpoint in the `/institutions` namespace except `/institutions`), the institution ID requested must match one of the IDs in the `CFPB-HMDA-Institutions` header.
+* For requests to institution-specific paths, such as `/institutions/<institution>` and `/institutions/<institution>/summary` (any endpoint except `/institutions`), the institution ID requested must match one of the IDs in the `CFPB-HMDA-Institutions` header.
+(As of 8/18/2016, this requirement is not yet implemented.
+  [#504](https://github.com/cfpb/hmda-platform/issues/504) describes the specifications for this feature.)